ShivamThakkar1211/profileMapper/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open [https://profile-mapper-lemon.vercel.app/) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.